SeleniumHQ/docs/02_Getting_Started_with_WebDriver.md

 be used transparently, enabling cross-browser and cross-platform automation.

-More details about drivers can be fonud in the (drivers section)[Different Drivers and Requirements].
+More details about drivers can be found in the (drivers section)[Different Drivers and Requirements].

 ### Consumer browsers